dalong0514/readnotes/20190201读书笔记/2019065Python-for-Data-AnalysisR00.md

 #### 2.1 术语卡 —— 结构化数据

-When I say「data,」what am I referring to exactly?
+When I say "data", what am I referring to exactly?
 The primary focus is on structured data, a deliberately vague term that encompasses many different common forms of data, such as:

 1 Tabular or spreadsheet-like data in which each column may be a different type (string, numeric, date, or otherwise).
 This includes most kinds of data commonly stored in relational databases or tab- or comma-delimited text files.